-A beautiful blend of old and new, Latvia offers a unique expat experience.
+Moving to Latvia is a unique expat experience, as the country offers a rich blend of the old and new.
 Though a little off the beaten path, this Baltic country, situated between Estonia and Lithuania, has much to offer with its rich history and beautiful natural scenery.

-A lush and green country, more than half of Latvia’s land area is forested, and the country is famous for its stunning rivers, lakes and waterfalls.
+A lush and green country, Latvia has a landscape dominated by forest and is famous for its stunning rivers, lakes, and waterfalls.
 Mires make up close to 10 percent of Latvia’s land and are largely untouched by civilisation.
 As a result, these wetlands provide refuge to many unique species of plants and animals.

 The historic centre of Latvia’s capital, Riga, is a UNESCO World Heritage Site where medieval buildings stand alongside chic coffee shops and glass skyscrapers.
 Many expats in Riga are attracted to the city’s high quality of life, fantastic shopping opportunities, and cosmopolitan nightlife and restaurants.